I actually started my transition to gray hair at 38.

 Going gray early at 40 isn’t all that uncommon anymore but when I made the decision to transition to gray hair from dyed, gray hair was not considered as chic as it is today.

-In fact, when I decided to transition to gray hair from dyed, many around me were horrified by my decision to go gray so young and begged me not to do it.
+In fact, when I decided to transition to gray, many around me were horrified by my decision to go gray so young and begged me not to do it.
 March 2010.
 That’s when I decided I was done dying my hair and embarked on my transition to gray.
 I didn’t realize the exact date until Facebook reminded me.
 My daughter and only child was only four years old at the time.